HiPerCoRe/KTT/Tutorials/Readme.md

 Tutorial projects have comments that delimit which parts of the code are similar to a different tutorial and which are unique.

+Within each level, the tutorial folders are numbered from 01 in the reading order used below.

 ## Basic
 Showcases basic features that will likely be involved in nearly every project.
 - TunerInitialization: Basic tuner initialization.
 Also a sanity check that KTT is working correctly and can access the